 Key Heterocycle Cores for Designing Multi-targeting Molecules provides a helpful overview of current developments in the field.
-Following a detailed introduction to the manipulation of heterocycle cores for the development of dual or multi-targeting molecules, the book goes on to describe specific examples of such developments, focusing on compounds including Benzimidazole, Acridine, Flavones, Thiazolidinedione and Oxazoline.
+Following a detailed introduction to the manipulation of heterocycle cores for the development of dual or multi-targeting molecules, the book goes on to describe specific examples of such developments, focusing on compounds such as Benzimidazole, Acridine, Flavones, Thiazolidinedione and Oxazoline.
 Drawing on the latest developments in the field, this volume provides a valuable guide to current approaches in the design and development of molecules capable of acting on multiple targets.

 Adapting the heterocyclic core of a single-target molecule can facilitate its development into an agent capable of acting on multiple targets.
 Such multi-targeting drugs have the potential to become essential components in the design of novel, holistic treatment plans for complex diseases, making the design of such active agents an increasingly important area of research.

-- Emphasizes the chemical development of heterocyclic nuclei from single to multi-targeting molecules
+- Emphasizes the chemical development of heterocyclic nuclei, from single to multi-targeting molecules

 - Provides chapter-by-chapter coverage of the key heterocyclic compounds used in synthesizing multi-targeting agents

-- Outlines current trends and future developments in multi-target molecule design for the treatment of various important diseases
+- Outlines current trends and future developments in multi-target molecule design for the treatment of various diseases

 Organic, heterocyclic, computational and medicinal chemists working in both academia and industry, as well as drug discovery researchers in related fields

 1. Multi-targeting heterocycles an improved and rational chemical probes for multifactorial diseases

 2. Benzimidazole: journey from a single targeting to a multitargeting nucleus

 3. Acridines: a relatively lesser explored heterocycle for multifactorial diseases